HazyResearch/data-centric-ai/README.md

 - [word2vec, node2vec, graph2vec, X2vec: Towards a Theory of Vector Embeddings of Structured Data](https://arxiv.org/abs/2003.12590), the pdf version of a POD 2020 KeyNote talk, discusses the connection between the theory of homomorphism vectors and embedding techniques.
 - These [notes](http://demo.clab.cs.cmu.edu/cdyer/nce_notes.pdf) discuss how noise contrastive estimation and negative sampling impacts static word embedding training.

-## Learning with Auxiliary Information
+<h2 id="learning-with-auxiliary-information">Learning with Auxiliary Information</h2>
-Using large, unlablled datasets make it difficult for engineers to inject domain specific knowledge into the model.
-One approach to give this fine-grained control over a model, while keeping the mode as simple as possible, is to inject (latent) metadata into the model.
+In a self-supervised regime, large, unlabeled datasets make it difficult for engineers to inject domain specific knowledge into the model.
+One approach to have this fine-grained control over a model, while keeping the model as simple as possible, is to inject (latent) metadata into the model.

 ### Overcoming the Long Tail with Structured Data
-Rare are entities (named entities, products, words, ...) are uncommon or non-existant in training data yet appear when a model is deployed.
+Rare are entities (named entities, products, words, ...) are uncommon or non-existent in training data yet appear when a model is deployed.
 Models often struggle to resolve these rare entities as the diversity of signals required to understand them is not represented in training data.
 One approachs, is to rely on structural information, such as the types associated with an entity.

 - The [Bootleg](https://hazyresearch.stanford.edu/bootleg/) system leverages structured data in the form of type and knowledge graph relations to improve Named Entity Disambiguation over 40 F1 points for rare entities.
 - This [zero-shot NED system](https://arxiv.org/pdf/1906.07348.pdf) uses entity descriptions to improve rare entity linking performance.
 - The [TEK](https://arxiv.org/pdf/2004.12006.pdf) framework injects entity descriptions for improved reading comprehension and QA.

 ### Data Shaping
-Standard language models struggle to reason over the long-tail of entity-based knowledge and significant recent work tackles this challenge by providing the model with external knowledge signals.
-Prior methods modify the model architecture and/or algorithms to introduce the knowledge.
+Prior methods to inject domain knowledge often modify the model architecture and/or algorithms.
 In contrast, data shaping involves introduces external knowledge to the raw data inputted to a language model.
 While it may be difficult to efficiently deploy the specialized and sophisticated models as proposed in prior work, data shaping simply uses the standard language model with no modifications whatsoever to achieve competitive performance.

 - Recent work on knowledge-aware language modeling, involving a modified architecture and/or learning algorithm:
   [E-BERT](https://arxiv.org/abs/1911.03681) (Poerner, 2020), [K-Adapter](https://arxiv.org/abs/2002.01808) (Wang, 2020),